 The Stony Man Mountain trail is popular because it is an easy hike that leads to beautiful views from the summit of Shenandoah's second-highest mountain.
 The 1.6-mile (round trip) trail gains just 400 feet of elevation from the parking area to the summit.

-2020 Update: The parking area for Stony Man is closed for construction in June 2020.
-Fortunately, you can park near the Skyland Restaurant and walk the short distance back to the trailhead.
+If the main parking area for Stony Man is full you can park near the Skyland Restaurant and walk the short distance back to the trailhead.

 Little Stony Man Overlook Hike on the AT